The DBT Menu Bar follows the Macintosh system conventions and displays a line of main menus, each of which brings up a menu of related functions.

-As you progress through the menus, you may notice that some items are grayed out and inactive.
-There is logic behind this.
-For example, unless you have a file open the Edit menu is not available.
+As you progress through the menus, you may notice that some items are inactive and grayed out.
+This is normal.
+For example, unless you have a file open, the items in the Edit menu are not available.
 This is a common feature in many computer applications.